okalachev/flix/docs/build.md

 2. Type `cr` command there.
 3. Copy calibration results to the source code (`flix/rc.ino`).

 Then you can use your remote control to fly the drone!

+> [!NOTE]
-If something goes wrong, go to the [Troubleshooting](troubleshooting) article.
+> If something goes wrong, go to the [Troubleshooting](troubleshooting.md) article.

 ### Firmware code structure